Click on a team member to learn more.

 Outside the office, he is an advisor on the Real Estate Council of B’nai B’rith New England; a member of the Board of Directors for the Combined Jewish Philanthropies’ (CJP) Next Generation Real Estate Board, a non-profit group that creates affordable housing for mentally disabled populations; an advisor and member of the Next Generation Boston Family Shelter Initiative for Heading Home, Inc., a non-profit entity focused on ending homelessness in greater Boston; and the Secretary and Co-Chairman of the Greater Boston Real Estate Board (GBREB) Rental Housing Association’s (RHA) Affordable Housing Committee.

-Prior to joining WinnCompanies, Mr. Winn was an Associate at Related Capital Company, a full-service real estate investment company based in New York City.
-Here he originated and implemented more than $150 million of equity investments across various projects throughout the United States.
+Prior to joining WinnCompanies, Mr. Winn was an Associate at Related Capital Company.
+There he originated and implemented more than $150 million of equity investments across various projects throughout the United States.

 Mr. Winn graduated magna cum laude from the University of Pennsylvania where he earned a Bachelor of Arts studying History and Psychology.
 He resides in Boston with his wife and son.